feagi/feagi-core/docs/MEMORY_NEURON_VISUALIZATION_WORKFLOW.md

     pattern_hash: 0xABCD1234,
 }

+// Target behavior:
-// NPU injects to FCL → neuron fires in next burst → appears in Fire Queue → visualized
+// - Burst engine injects to FCL
+// - Neuron participates in dynamics on the next burst and appears in FireQueue for visualization
 ```

 ### Memory Neuron Visualization Characteristics